 5 Incredible Techniques To Develop An Innovation Culture

 In the last two decades, humanity has made more progress than in the previous century alone.
 That says one thing about innovation- it’s inevitable.
-Cultivating an innovation culture is a must to ensure that your company is able to leave its mark.
+Cultivating an innovation culture is a must to ensure that your company can leave its mark.

 According to the Government of New Zealand, innovation can be defined as:

-The creation, development, and implementation of a new product, process or service, with the aim of improving efficiency, effectiveness, or competitive advantage.
+The creation, development, and implementation of a new product, process, or service improve efficiency, effectiveness, or competitive advantage.

 However, it’s easier said than done.
-Numerous factors are at play in bringing about new changes.
-Some more evident than the other.
+Numerous factors are at play in bringing about new changes—some more evident than others.

-In this article, we’ll attempt to highlight the steps through which you can create a culture of creativity and innovation.
+In this article, we’ll attempt to highlight the steps to create a culture of creativity and innovation.